doar-e/bak.doar-e.github.io/source/_posts/2013-10-12-having-a-look-at-the-windows-userkernel-exceptions-dispatcher.markdown

 Great, I think we have now enough understanding to move on the second part of the article.

 # Serial Detourer
 In this part we are going to talk about Detours, what looks like the API and how you can use it to build a userland exceptions sentinel without too many lines of codes.
-Here are the list of the features we want:
+Here is the list of the features we want:

  * To hook *ntdll!KiUserExceptionDispatcher*: we will use Detours for that,
  * To generate a tiny readable exception report: for the disassembly part we will use [Distorm](http://www.ragestorm.net/distorm/) (yet another easy cool library to use),